exakat/exakat-docs/Reference/Rules/Classes/InsufficientPropertyTypehint.rst

   The typehint used for a class property doesn't cover all it usage.

 The typehint is insufficient when a undefined method or constant is called, or if members are accessed while the typehint is an interface.
+This analysis relies on typehinted properties, as introduced in PHP 7.4.
+It also relies on typehinted assignations at construct time : the typehint of the assigned argument will be used as the property typehint.
+Getters and setters are not considered here.

 .. code-block:: php